salander0411/metaflow-tools/aws/cloudformation/README.md

 ## Using This Template
 ---

+metaflow-cn.yml is used to launch in China regions.

 ### Overview

 This CloudFormation template deploys all the necessary infrastucture in AWS to support Metaflow's integration points and extend its capabilities into the Cloud.
 A brief snapshot of its components are as follows: